Kolten Wong Player Props: Mariners vs. Guardians

-On Friday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 4:10 PM ET.
+On Saturday, Kolten Wong (on the back of going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Guardians.

 Kolten Wong Game Info & Props vs. the Guardians